Wind and Hail Deductible Increases

 Grandfathered Policies

 The good news: if you currently have a 1% deductible, you’re most likely going to be grandfathered in.
 A few companies are not grandfathering policies – one being Germania.
-They have actually gone to a 3% wind and hail deductible in North Texas and 2% in other areas in the State.
+They have actually gone to a 3% wind and hail deductible in North Texas and a 2% deductible in other areas of the State.
 Some of our other companies are grandfathering you in if you already have a 1% but there are rumors that other carriers may follow Germania’s lead and start increasing deductibles at renewal.
-This is why it’s important to review your renewal policies and be aware of any changes and ensure you should have enough money saved to cover your deductible if anything should happen.
+This is why it’s important to review your renewal policies, be aware of any changes, and ensure you have enough money saved to cover your deductible if anything happens.

 Deductible Reimbursement Plans